spread-ai/docs-comments/docs/module-1/what-is-spread.md

 !!! info "More about SPREAD"

      SPREAD was founded to make product data accessible and easy to use.
 The company was established in 2019 in Berlin and now has over 100 employees.
 For more on the company, see [About us](https://www.spread.ai/about).
+For more on the solutions offered by SPREAD, see the [Overview]({{ config.site_url }}) page of the documentation.

 The key features of SPREAD include: